ngx-builders/ngx-bulma/projects/bulma-app/src/assets/docs/model/model.md

-# Model
+# Modal
-The Model service can be used to open modal dialogs with bulma Design styling and animations,In which you can include any content you want.
+#####  A handy modal, which comes  with multilevel content feature and classy look with all features.In which you can include any content you want.

-To display a Model component in your app and verify that everything works.
+To display a Modal component in your app and verify that everything works.
 You need to import the BulmaModalModule that you want to display by adding the following lines to your app.module.ts file.

  ```typescript